BenoitMayeur/BenoitMayeur/README.md

 ###  Life is Truly What You Make It
-I currently live in Belgium after studying and working in Estonia and in Russia
+I currently live in Belgium after studying and working in Estonia and Russia

 I enjoy telling real stories: We are all stories at the end